-National Improvement Framewor k Priorities HGI OS and ELCC Improvement in attainme nt, particularly in literacy 1.15 1.1Self-evaluation for self-improvement and numeracy.
-Leadership for learning Closing the attainment go up between the most and 1.3 1.3 Leadership of change least disadvantaged child • 1.4 Leadership and management of staff/ Improvement in children and y young people's health and prac practitioner wellbeing. s 1.5 Management of resources to promote equ iity Improvement in employate oility skills and sustained, 2.15 Safeguarding and child protection • positive destinations. • l l Curriculum .
-Key drivers of improvement 2.3 2.3 Learning teaching and assessment School leadership 2.4 Personalised support · 2.5 F Family learning Teacher professionalism 2.6 Transitions 2.7 Partnerships Parental engagement mproving/ensuring wellbeing, equality and i inclusion Spe cific to HGIOS 4 Assessment of children's progress 3.2 Raising attainment and achievement , - 3.3 I Increasing creativity and employability School improvement Specific to HGIOELC · 3.2 Securing children's progress Performance 3.3 Developing creativity and skills for life Improvement Priority Outcomes for learners Impact Measurement PFF
+Action planning National Improvement Framework Priorities HGIOS and ELCC Improvement in attainment, particularly in literacy 1.1Self-evaluation for self-improvement and numeracy. , , 1.2 Leadership for learning ap between the most and 1.3 Leadership of change least disadvantaged child · · 1.4 Leadership and management o f staff/ Improvement in children and lyoung people's health and practitioner wellbeing. s 1. s 1.5 Management of resources to promote equity Improvement in employa bility skills and sustained, 2.1 Safeguarding and child protection positive destinations.
+2.2 Curriculum Key drivers of improvement 2.3 B Learning teaching and assessm nent School leadership 2.4 Personalised support Family learning Teacher professionalism Transitions Partnerships Parental engagement 3.1 Improving/ensuring wellbeing, equality and inclusion Specific to HGIOS 4 Assessment of children's progre ess Raising attainment and achievement 3.3 Increasing creativity and employability School improvement Specific to HGIOELC Performance Securing children's progress Developing creativity and skills ı fan lifa remormance 3.3 Developing creativity and skins s for life Improvement Priority Outcomes for learners 1 Impact Measurement PEF Priority 1- Raising Children at Glenbervie Evidence of impact: Attainment and School will continue to Monitoring and observations Achievement engage with; by HT, CT and pupils will see PEF being Achievement Visible Learning Projec :+ evidence of Visible learning used to HGIOS QIs Pupils will understand more approaches in 1.10200 Q20 about how they learn. • classrooms/teaching and support this 1.3 Be reflective of own throughout school.
+3 year learning and share strategie S al de la companya de project 2.2 and good practice.
+Use Children will be more 2.2 Seesaw confident talking about their 2.3 be able to identify pace learning and this will be evidenced in co -construction 3.2 and challenge in learning of Success Criteria, and have more choice.
+Reflective Language and See in depth plans Will identify what good setting next steps based on for both VL and EL feedback is and how to give feedback. and receive it, thus identifying next steps in Evidence will be gained using learning.